Exclusive Interview with Cástulo de la Rocha: A Journey of Leadership, Challenges & Triumphs

 When he was hired, the clinic was six months behind in paying rent.
 Two positions, including his, were funded through the federal Comprehensive Employment Training Assistance (CETA) program.
 “The doctors, a couple of nurse practitioners, all the lab people – everybody was a volunteer,” he said.
 “We had a big five-gallon jug, and patients put a quarter in or put a nickel in, and that’s all the money we had.”

 “At the time, we were primarily serving working class families – mostly Mexican, and first generation Mexican-Americans – folks with nowhere else to turn.
-And while AltaMed is still providing services to the underserved, uninsured populations, we’ve now expanded our reach far beyond East LA to cover a much larger geographic area.”
+And while AltaMed is still providing services to communities, uninsured populations, we’ve now expanded our reach far beyond East LA to cover a much larger geographic area.”

 “Our goal was to narrow those gaps and to address the issues of our community in a bilingual setting, and to deal with what today we refer to as social determinants of health, which is violence, which is discrimination, which is hunger and poverty,” said de la Rocha.
 “Those are issues we’ve been dealing with for as long as I’ve been at AltaMed.